-When resuming the playback of an HTML5 media element that has previously been paused, the terminal shall start playback at or before the IDR following the pause position.
-When resuming the playback, the terminal should start playback as close as possible to the pause position, preferably from the next frame following the pause position.
+When resuming the playback of an HTML5 media element that has previously been paused and references video content, the terminal shall start playback at or before the IDR following the pause position.
+When resuming the playback of an HTML5 media element that has previously been paused and references only audio content, the terminal shall start playback at or before the audio RAP following the pause position.
+When resuming playback, the terminal should start playback as close as possible to the pause position, preferably from the next frame following the pause position.
+When resuming the playback of an HTML5 media element that has previously been paused while presenting and references content containing both video and audio tracks, the terminal should start playback with video and audio as closely synchronized as possible.